kirubakaran/tractionbeast-extn/README.md

 ## How it works

 Open the extension on a Google search results page and click **Capture SERP**.
-The popup pulls the organic results and posts them to your Traction Beast account using your existing browser session — no API key to configure.
+The popup pulls the organic results and posts them to your Traction Beast account to help you keep track of your rise in rankings.